prometheus-operator/prometheus-operator/Documentation/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>List of matchers that the alert’s labels should match.
+<p>List of matchers that the alert&rsquo;s labels should match.
 For the first
 level route, the operator removes any existing equality and regexp matcher on the <code>namespace</code> label and adds a <code>namespace: &lt;object namespace&gt;</code> matcher.</p>